Yasar1999/hts/README.md

-# 🛠️ Core Django Project
+# 🧵 Hero Textile Management Project

-This is a Django-based web application project configured for REST APIs, JWT authentication, GraphQL support, email services, cloud storage (via MinIO/S3), and a Redis-backed caching system.
+**Hero Textile** is a comprehensive management platform built using Django.
+It is designed to streamline the operations of a textile business—covering user management, product listings, business logic, storage, and secure authentication.
+The backend is structured for scalability, REST and GraphQL APIs, and includes integration with modern cloud and caching services.

 ---